 The changes in standards had been made to ‘Crop Contaminants and naturally occurring toxic substances.’
-These amendments were dealing with naturally occurring toxins like Agaric acid, Hydrocyanic acid, Hypericine and Saffrole.
+These amendments were dealing with naturally occurring toxins like Agaric acid, Hydrocyanic acid, Hypericin, and Safrole.
 The names of the foods these natural toxins occur in along with ppm levels have now become standards.
-These regulations will be called the Food Safety and Standards (Contaminants, Toxins and Residues) (Amendment) Regulations, 2015.
+These regulations will be called the Food Safety and Standards (Contaminants, Toxins, and Residues) (Amendment) Regulations, 2015.

 Table: MRLs of Naturally occurring Toxic Substances in Foods

 |SI.No||Name of naturally occurring toxic substances (NOTS)||Article of Food||Maximum limits (ppm)|